Judge Judy: Judge Judy

 Judge Judy Sheindlin was born on October 21, 1942, in Brooklyn, New York, to German-Jewish parents Murray and Ethel Blum.

-Sheindlin had gained a reputation for although sporting a "grannyish" lace collar, having a deceivingly tough judicial approach, both in the Manhattan family court and her simulated televised courtroom.
-Sheindlin also became widely known for her no-nonsense fact-finding process that limited litigants to concise and relevant statements, restiveness for litigants to move things along quickly, and forthright interjections that cut through the parties' attempts at arguments and excuse-making with her.
-In line with these attributes, her program had been touted as "a show where justice is dispensed at the speed of light."
+Sheindlin had gained a reputation for although sporting a "grannyish" lace collar, having a tough judicial approach, both in the Manhattan family court and her simulated televised courtroom.
+Sheindlin also became known for her no-nonsense fact-finding process that limited litigants to concise and relevant statements, restiveness in getting litigants to move things along quickly, and interjections that cut through the parties' attempts at arguments and excuse-making with her.

-Strict in her management of the proceedings, Sheindlin coerced precise compliance with her many courtroom rules and expectations.
-To that end, Sheindlin was especially sudden with scolding and punishing what she perceived as insolence, disobedience, misbehavior or even annoyance.
+Strict in her management of the proceedings, Sheindlin required precise compliance with her many courtroom rules and expectations.
+Sheindlin was sudden with scolding and punishing what she perceived as insolence, disobedience, misbehavior, or annoyance.

 As a result of her crusty disposition, volatile temper, and cheeky treatment, taglines such as "Justice with an Attitude" had been used to characterize the program.
 Sheindlin became known for her regular catchphrases on the program, which became known as "Judyisms".
 Some she most commonly used are: